Logo Image for Writing Support

 Understanding complex postmodification with prepositional phrases

-A prepositional phrase consists of a preposition See the glossary definition and a complementcomplement here means what completes the prepositional phrase.
+A prepositional phrase consists of a preposition and a complement.
 The complement is usually a noun phrase.
+It is the commonest type of postmodifying phrase in academic texts and there are various types:

-A very simple prepositional phrase consists of a preposition See the glossary definition and a single noun.
+A very simple prepositional phrase consists of a preposition and a single noun.

 We have a noun in the prepositional phrase and, as we know, nouns can be modified in various ways, for example with an adjective:

-We have a noun in the prepositional phrase and, as we know, nouns can be modified in various ways, for example with a participle See the glossary definition :
+We have a noun in the prepositional phrase and, as we know, nouns can be modified in various ways, for example with a participle :

 The noun in the prepositional phrase can also be modified by another noun:

-The noun in the prepositional phrase may consist of a coordinated phrase See the glossary definition :
+The noun in the prepositional phrase may consist of a coordinated phrase :

 The noun phrase "decay and burial" itself becomes the head noun phrase for the prepositional phrase "during fossilisation".